Death of Alonzo Brooks: Investigation

 Following the night of the party, the Brooks family traveled to La Cygne to search for their son and contact the local authorities.
-Eventually, the Linn County Police Department turned the case over to the Kansas Bureau of Investigation after failing to locate Brooks.
+Eventually, the Linn County Sheriffs Office turned the case over to the Kansas Bureau of Investigation after failing to locate Brooks.
 Both the KBI and FBI were unsuccessful in locating Brooks.

 On May 1, 2004, the Brooks family was allowed to search the property for their son.
 On the first day of the search effort, Brooks' body was found on the banks of Middle Creek adjacent to the house where he was last seen a month earlier.
 Postmortem examination indicated that Brooks did not have any broken bones, any signs of blunt force trauma or injury, nor any of the biological signs of drowning in his lungs.
 Consequently, the pathologist could not determine a cause of death.

-Numerous theories have been offered as to how Brooks died.
-Witnesses recalled flirtation between Brooks and a white woman later on at the party, prompting theories of a hate crime motive.

 On June 11, 2020, the FBI reopened the cold case and issued a $100,000 reward for information related to Brooks' death.

-FBI determines homicide
+FBI investigation

 Brooks's body was exhumed in July 2020 and transported to Dover Air Force Base for an autopsy and further investigation by the Armed Forces Medical Examiner.
 The examiner concluded in their report that Brooks's death was due to homicide.

 Acting U.S. Attorney Duston Slinkard stated that while the FBI knew that Brooks died under very suspicious circumstances, the autopsy ultimately proved that his death was not an accident.
 Additionally, Slinkard stated that the FBI is doing everything that they can and that they will spare no resources in order to bring justice to those who were responsible for Brooks' death.
 In the autopsy, examiners stated that there were injuries that would not be consistent with decomposition.

 Media

 On July 1, 2020, Brooks' death was featured in the fourth episode "No Ride Home" of the fifteenth season of Unsolved Mysteries TV series.
-On November 16, 2020, Unsolved Mysteries stated the FBI had learned of a second party in La Cygne the night Alonzo Brooks disappeared.
-Attendees left the party after a fight broke out, then headed to the farmhouse where Alonzo was last seen.
+On November 16, 2020, Unsolved Mysteries stated the FBI had learned of a second party in La Cygne the night Brooks disappeared.
+Attendees left the party after a fight broke out, then headed to the farmhouse where Brooks was last seen.